Monazite geochronology: Monazite deformation fabrics

 Monazite grain is aligned with foliation S1.
 New monazite overgrowth grows along S1 direction.
 Edited after Mccoy, 2005.

 Monazite can form in fabrics caused by deformation.
 Monazite may be present as elongate grains aligned in foliation.
 It can be interpreted that either the monazite formed before the shearing and was aligned during shearing, or formed at the same time as the shearing.
 It thus provides an upper limit of the shearing age.
 For example, if the monazite is dated 800 Ma, the age of shearing cannot be older than 800 Ma.

 However, it can also be interpreted that the monazite grew along the foliation of other minerals long after the shearing.
 This problem can be solved by analysing the compositional domains of monazite.
 Monazite along existing foliation would have a tendency to grow at the two ends along the foliation.
 If we can find monazite overgrowths with different compositions and ages along at the two opposite ends of the grain, it is likely that the date of the monazite overgrowth is younger than the shearing.

 Monazite fracture

 Schematic diagram showing monazite fracture and refilling monazite.
 The monazite crystal with lighter color is fractured by shearing.
 Later, new monazite with a new composition and darker color forms along the fracture.
 Modified from Shaw (2001).

 Fractures and offsets in a single monazite crystal have been observed mimicking bookshelf faulting in a larger-scale fracturing event.
 The fractured grain is dated 1375 Ma, indicating that the large-scale displacement happened after this date.
 Moreover, new monazite may later grow and fill up the space created by the fracture, enclosing the time constraint completely.
-For example, if the new monazite is dated at 1200 Ma, the displacement probably occurred between 1375–1200 Ma.
+For example, if the new monazite is dated at 1200 Ma, the displacement probably occurred between 1375 and 1200 Ma.